dasarpai/old.dasarpai.github.io/_management/2020-09-06-agile-scrum.md

     - Updating Risk Burndown

-# Agile/Scrum - Course 6
+# Agile/Scrum - Course VI (2 Days)

 ## Session 1
 By the end of this session participants will understand what agile culture is, why it is the better way of managing project deliveries.
 They will be able to understand how different practices are stitched together in Scrum framework.
 Agile culture does not mean processes but a set of values and principles which drives the individuals to work as team.
-A culture in which team spirit is encouraged and not individual heroism. |  |
+A culture in which team spirit is encouraged and not individual heroism.

 Topic | Duration | Mode
 --- | --- | ---